Professional Practice

 After earning my MArch degree in 2014, I spent the next two years as a critical member of diverse project teams for several high-end residential and commercial projects in New York, including interior design for a luxury rental high rise at Hudson Yards and construction administration for Sony USA’s new headquarters in a landmark Art Deco office building facing Manhattan’s Madison Square Park.

 In 2016, I relocated to Seattle and became a Project Architect at Mahlum Architects, one of the leading firms in the Pacific Northwest and recipient of the 2014 Firm Award from the AIA Northwest & Pacific Region.
-During my time at Mahlum, I have been responsible for daily design, client and consultant coordination, production, and construction administration on several educational and healthcare projects throughout Washington and Oregon, including a new corporate campus and several standalone clinics for Northwest Kidney Centers.
+During my time at Mahlum, I was responsible for daily design, client and consultant coordination, production, and construction administration on several educational and healthcare projects throughout Washington and Oregon, including a new corporate campus and several standalone clinics for Northwest Kidney Centers.
+Since 2022 I have been a Project Architect and standards manager at Environmental Works, a nonprofit community design center that specializes in affordable housing and community facilities for disadvantaged populations.
+I formed David Cole Architect PLLC in 2024 to provide an avenue to pursue small projects as a solo practitioner.